ZhangGroup-JLU/Linear-Discontinuity-Recognition/README.md

 If you find our code helpful in your research or work please cite the paper.

 @article{2024Recognition,
-  title = {Distorted underwater image reconstruction for an autonomous underwater vehicle based on a self-attention generative adversarial network}, author = {Wen Zhang, Guanglu Xu, Tengyue Li*, Shuonan Wang, and Danyang Wu}, journal = {}, eprint = {},
+  title = {Recognition of linear discontinuities on high-steep slope outcrops for typical hard rock masses in China based on high-precision UAV images trained by a deep learning model}, author = {Wen Zhang, Guanglu Xu, Tengyue Li*, Shuonan Wang, and Danyang Wu}, journal = {}, eprint = {},